23.6K

 - The 'Exploring the x Universe' idea: why it's a nonsense and a fallacy.

-- Why the fact that stories have a beginning, middle and end is important for structure, motive drive, engagement, immersion and imagination.
+- How the reality that stories have a beginning, middle and end is important for structure, motive drive, engagement, immersion and imagination.

 - What happens if you disregard this and start endlessly colouring in the map.